telerik/fiddler-docs/Generate-Traffic/Tasks/ComposeAutoresponder.md

   ![Rule Editor][5]

-When **Enable automatic responses** is checked, Fiddler will undertake the action if a captured request URI matches the match rule.
+When **Enable automatic responses** is checked, Fiddler Classic will undertake the action if a captured request URI matches the match rule.

 See Also
 --------